-The 2012-2013 New England Vegetable Management Guide is available in print and may be ordered online or from any of the New England Extension publication offices.
-When you purchase a copy of the Guide you will find color photos from the Northeast Vegetable and Strawberry Pest Identification Guide bound together with the Guide.
-The Pest Identification Guide may also be ordered separately.
+The 2014-2015 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
+When you purchase a copy of the 2014-2015 Guide you will also receive the 2014 edition of the Northeast Vegetable and Strawberry Pest Identification Guide.

-- General cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.
+- Cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.

 Regarding pesticide information provided in the New England Vegetable Management Guide: the user of this information assumes all risks for personal injury or property damage.
 If the information in this guide does not agree with the current labeling, follow the label instructions.The label is the law.